 Supplies Used on this Jewelry Box with Mirror Makeover

-- old jewelry box from thrift store
+- old jewelry box from the thrift store

 - CeCe Caldwell’s Natural Chalk and Clay paint, Memphis Blue